stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 ## Stack Builders contribution to Haskell’s time library

-Well all of this preamble brings us to the contribution itself.
-Pattern synonyms is what we used when working on `time`’s new features.
-You can see the complete [pull request][PR-1](PR).
-I have to clarify something, the PR has some different code than the one we’re going to check here, since the maintainer decided to do some renaming and changed the original PR’s code, you can check the changes [here][maintainer-PR].
-Also, some extra features were added, now we can get the days that belong to a period (`periodAllDays`) and the period's length (`periodLength`).
+Well all of this preamble was needed to present the contribution itself.
+Pattern synonyms is what was used when working on `time`’s new features.
+You can check the complete [pull request][PR-1](PR).
+It's important to clarify something, the PR has some different code than the one that is going to be reviewed here, since the maintainer decided to do some renaming and changed the original PR’s code, you can check the changes [here][maintainer-PR].
+Also, some extra features were added, and now it's possible to get the days that belong to a period (`periodAllDays`) and a period's length (`periodLength`).

-First of all we started defining the new type class `DayPeriod`:
+The new type class `DayPeriod` was declared as the first step:

 ```haskell
 class Ord p => DayPeriod p where